heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 Before trying to find the stop locations, we first combine all information we have accumulated so far into different datastructures, each of which mirrors a specific GTFS file.\
-For example, the datastructure `Routes` contains all the necessary information to create a valid [routes.txt](https://developers.google.com/transit/gtfs/reference#routestxt).
+For example, the datastructure GTFSRoutes contains all the necessary information to create a valid [routes.txt](https://developers.google.com/transit/gtfs/reference#routestxt).
-`StopTimes` on the other hand, contains all necessary information to create a valid [stop_times.txt](https://developers.google.com/transit/gtfs/reference#stop_timestxt), and so on and so forth.
+GTFSStopTimes on the other hand, contains all necessary information to create a valid [stop_times.txt](https://developers.google.com/transit/gtfs/reference#stop_timestxt), and so on and so forth.
-The only exception to this is `Stops`, which does not contain valid locations, yet.
+The only exception to this is GTFSStops, which does not contain any locations, yet.\
 Roughly that is already all there is to this step, there are some caveats and special cases however, which are showcased here.

 ### Existing GTFS-files

-@ RENAME Agency -> GTFSAgency for all GTFS datastructures When creating either the Agency or the Stops, the output directory is checked for the corresponding `agency.txt` or `stops.txt` files.
+When creating either the GTFSAgency or the GTFSStops, the output directory is checked for the corresponding `agency.txt` or `stops.txt` file.
-If one of the files exists, it will be used to either select an agency or to provide the stops, respectively.
+If it exists, it will be used either to select an agency or to provide the stops, respectively.\
 In case only some stops can be found in the `stops.txt`, they will be used as fix points for the location detection.
-This means, even if another possible combination of locations would be better, it will not be used if it does not use the existing stops.\
+This means, even if another possible combination of locations would appear to be better, it will not be used if it does not use the existing stops.\
 All other GTFS-files are overwritten (based on the configuration), should they exist.

 ### ID generation

-The ID's used in some GTFS-files (e.g. `agency_id` in `agency.txt`) are generated to be globally (i.e. in this GTFS-feed) unique.
+The ID's used in some GTFS files (e.g. `agency_id` in `agency.txt`) are generated to be globally (i.e. in this GTFS feed) unique.
 For simplicity, they were chosen to be integers (casted to string, as required by the specification).
 If an ID is already used by some existing GTFS-file, it will not be used.